PDF Summary:Good to Great, by

 6. Using Technology Tactically

-How to achieve it: When evaluating a new technology, the key question to ask is: How does this technology impact my Hedgehog Concept?
-If it doesn’t, you can safely ignore it and/or accept parity in its use; if it does, you must figure out how you can lead in the application of that technology.
+Collins says that when evaluating a new technology, the key question to ask is: Does this technology impact my Hedgehog Concept?
+If it doesn’t, you can safely ignore it and/or adopt it just enough to keep pace.
+If it does support your Hedgehog Concept, you must figure out how you can lead in the application of that technology.

-Unfortunately, many leaders are under the impression that massive success can happen overnight—by dint of a splashy initiative, big-ticket acquisition, or cutting-edge technology.
-These moves all too often fail and lead to further drastic measures—restructurings, layoffs—which lead to further declines and on and on.
-This painful cycle is the “doom loop,” and it can be avoided by the diligent observance of Collins’s six steps.
+Unfortunately, Collins says, many leaders are under the impression that massive success can happen overnight—by dint of a splashy initiative, a big-ticket acquisition, or a cutting-edge technology.
+These moves all too often fail and lead to further drastic measures—such as restructurings and layoffs—which lead to further declines and on and on.
+This painful cycle is the “doom loop,” and it can be avoided by the diligent observance of Collins’s good-to-great principles.

 Want to learn the rest of Good to Great in 21 minutes?